bkdoubleohseven/work/README.md

 # BK007 Blockchain Analysis & Writing

-BK007 has availability for conducting reports on blockchain analysis and intel gathering as well as writing.
+BK007 has availability for conducting reports on blockchain analysis as well as writing.
 Reach out to me on [Twitter](https://twitter.com/bkdoubleohseven) or [Telegram](https://t.me/bkdoubleohseven), both @bkdoubleohseven.

 ## Cost

+The real estimate varies from the below equations but not by much.

 ### Blockchain Analysis
-Preliminary research – the study of the project, its documentation, a first quick review of the code base, and compiling the list of integrations.
-In addition, we check both the web and our knowledge base for similar projects, their prior audits, and relevant exploits.
-The audit itself – this part includes both manual code review (the most important part of the audit) and analysis with several security tools, both proprietary and publicly available.
-The preparation of the private report.
-Re-check – the check of the fixes that the dev team applied based on the recommendations from the private report and update of the private report to the public version.
-We base our estimation on the amount of code and its features.
-On average, during the manual review, auditors check ~200 lines of the Solidity code daily.
-The actual speed depends on the complexity, quality, and style of the code, the number of integrations, and the complexity of the scope.
+Preliminary report – brief analysis report to get the big picture which is free of charge.
+The analysis itself – analysis with several tools from our tech stack (Arkham, etc.).
+We investigate further into suspect wallet addresses and provide detailed next steps.
+Time - on average, it takes < 72 hours for prelim report to be delivered.
+The full completion of a case depends solely on the complexity.
 We try to take all these factors into account during the project estimation.
-All other works take around 50% of the time needed for the manual review.

-The simplified formula for the estimate is: Cost of the audit = Number of lines of code / 200 * 1.5 * the cost of one working day of the team.
-Of course, the real estimate often varies from the number obtained by this formula based on the factors listed above.
+Cost of the report = Number of suspect addresses (determined from prelim report) / 200 * 1.5 * the cost of one working day of the team.

-Usually, our estimate is precise and doesn’t deviate from the actual time spent on the project by more than 10%.
-If we underestimate the amount of work, we use our reserves (free of charge).
-If we complete main tasks faster than expected, we perform additional checks on the project.

-In rare cases, the estimate deviates significantly (up to 25%).
-This happens, for example, if the code contains too many problems, and the report preparation and the re-check require extra effort.
-We discuss such cases separately.

 ### Writing
+I do not know everything.
+Hence, I take time to thoroughly research and read as much as possible to create high-quality pieces.
+Though cost doesn't change, the time taken may vary depending on how complex of a topic it is.

+Cost per article = Number of words/ 200 * 1.5 * the cost of one working day of the team.